18F/C2/doc/developer_onboarding.md

 * [ ] Subscribe to the project on CircleCI
     1. [Authorize With GitHub](https://circleci.com/signup)
     1. Go to [the project page](https://circleci.com/gh/18F/C2) and "follow the C2 project"
+* [ ] Access support emails `capdevs@gsa.gov` and `communicart.sender@gsa.gov`
+    1. Make sure someone has requested/completed access for you (See tasks for @oldmember)
+    1. Go to Gmail and click 'Add Account'.
+Enter in each of these email addresses.
+If you are asked for a password, leave it blank.
+As long as you are already logged into your GSA email, the email addresses should be loaded.
+    1. One would expect the newly added email to load automatically, but it doesn't.
+To load the new email, simply click on your email address at the top right of the page to show all of your loaded email accounts.
+Click on the newly added email address (capdevs or communicart.sender) to load it.

 ### Later